ais-school/2025-edition/README.md

-# AIS 2025 - Advanced School on AI and Intelligent Systems: Design, Architectures, and Optimization #
+# AIS 2025 - Advanced School on AI and Intelligent Systems: Design, Engineering and Architectures #